 FLOWERS & WOODLAND ANIMALS We had botany experts who came to tell young naturalists how to identify flowers.
 They learned about woodland animals through stories, games and art, and made clay animals.
 A (taxidermied) badger and squirrel were brought from the Hastings Country Park.
+Two workshops were also delivered to school groups.

-BIRDS & MOTHS Lucy Bowyer from Sussex Wildlife Trust came to talk about birds and we made bird feeders.
+BIRDS & MOTHS

+Lucy Bowyer from Sussex Wildlife Trust came to talk about birds and we made bird feeders.
 Crystal Ray, a moth expert, showed us the beauty of moths.
 She talked about them and we released some into the sunflower border.
 It was great to have events that were of interest to parents as well as children.

-We hope to do more botany sessions for adults and a local moth-studying event in the future.
+HERITAGE OPEN DAY

+SEPTEMBER 2016